roboll/helmfile/README.md

 ### destroy

-The `helmfile destroy` sub-command deletes and purges all the releases defined in the manifests.
+The `helmfile destroy` sub-command uninstalls and purges all the releases defined in the manifests.

 `helmfile --interactive destroy` instructs Helmfile to request your confirmation before actually deleting releases.

-`destroy` basically runs `helm delete --purge` on all the targeted releases.
+`destroy` basically runs `helm uninstall --purge` on all the targeted releases.
 If you don't want purging, use `helmfile delete` instead.

 ### delete (DEPRECATED)